howard-stearns/FairShare/README.md

 - **group statistics** - e.g., volume of transactions, inequality index, and balance of trade with other group’s currencies.
 This is omitted until we're happy with the basic operations.
 - **delegation** - giving your vote (on candidates, taxes, etc.) to someone else.
 (Not hard, just not necessary for the basics.)
 - **saving past transactions** - The verified transactions could be signed by the present members and stored for later review.
-- **saving pending transactions** - A submitted signed transaction could be saved until such time as multiple members are present, and then verified.
-- **privacy policy** - By the nature of FairShare, privacy is a good built-in feature.
-Nonetheless, explaining so in a way that conforms to app store and legal requirements may not be trivial.
 - **external currency in/out** - If the other assumptions here are correct, then it might not be technically difficult to use some external currency in the FairShare group's exchange pool, and implement buying and selling FairShares through venmo/paypal for dollars, or through a blockchain.
 The regulatory requirements, however, are probably not simple, and could affect everything about the app.
 - **localization** - Languages, writing systems, and conventions from around the world.
 Depending on the use case, this may be a higher priority.
 - **app ecosystem integration** - It may be worthwhile to integrate the FairShare app into someone else's app store, SDK, or other ecosystem/platform mechanism.
 (E.g., as a [World App "mini-app"](https://docs.world.org/mini-apps), which also provides [grants](https://world.org/rfp).)
 Alternatively, it might be worthwhile to allow other apps to be built into the FairShare platform.
 (See also, _updates_, below.)